-- Understand more about life with your condition - Read other people's stories - Find out about the support that's available to you Sign up to our new series of emails to help you navigate life after diagnosis at www.crohnsandcolitis.org.uk/supportemails.
-Your Inflammatory Bowel Disease, or IBD, team Everyone with a diagnosis of Colitis should be seen by an IBD specialist and cared for by a team of healthcare professionals.
+Your Inflammatory Bowel Disease, or IBD, team

+Everyone with a diagnosis of Colitis should be seen by an IBD specialist and cared for by a team of healthcare professionals.
 This team will be led by a consultant gastroenterologist.
 This is a doctor who specialises in the digestive system.
 All teams are different but are likely to include IBD nurse specialists and surgeons.
 Some IBD teams may include a gastroenterology dietitian, expert pharmacist and psychologist.
-They will refer you to any other health professionals you might need to see.
+They will refer you to any other healthcare professionals you might need to see.

 Your specialist team should be able to support you with every aspect of your care.
 This includes your first assessment and diagnosis, treatment, and rapid care during flare-ups.
 They can offer nutritional help and support you through surgery if you need this.
 But remember, although they are experts in Colitis, you will become the expert in how the condition affects you.

-"I have a good relationship with my local hospital and am fortunate to have an excellent IBD nurse.
-Knowing that I can contact her when I start to experience a flare-up and knowing that she will help as much as she can, helps to reduce the stress of the situation and speed up treatment."
+I have a good relationship with my local hospital and am fortunate to have an excellent IBD nurse.
+Knowing that I can contact her when I start to experience a flare-up, and knowing that she will help as much as she can, helps to reduce the stress of the situation and speed up treatment.

-Andrew

-Living with Colitis
+Andrew, living with Colitis

-Our appointment guide will help you get the most out of your appointments.
+Our appointment guide at

+crohnsandcolitis.org.uk/appointmentguide will help you get the most out of your appointments.
 It can help you understand what matters most to you about your treatment and care.

-The gut The gut is the part of your body that takes food and nutrients in and carries poo out.
-The gut starts at your mouth, when you eat, and ends at your bottom, or anus, where poo passes out of your body.
+The Gut The gut is the part of your body that takes food and nutrients in, and carries poo out.
+Mouth The gut starts at your mouth, when you eat, and ends at your bottom (anus), where poo passes out of your body.
+Oesophagus Stomach Duodenum Small bowel Jejenum Colon Large lleum bowel Caecum Rectum Anus

+The bowel

-The bowel The bowel is the largest part of the gut and is made up of two sections.
+The bowel is the largest part of the gut and is made up of two sections.
 These are the small bowel and the large bowel.
 The large bowel starts at the beginning of the colon and ends at the anus.
 It includes the colon and rectum.
 Colitis usually begins in the rectum and lower colon, but it may involve all of the large bowel.
 If your rectum is the only part that's inflamed, it's called proctitis.

-Layers of the bowel wall The walls of your bowel have layers.
-The inner layers take in nutrients from food.
-The outer layers help move food through the gut and waste out of the body.
 In Colitis, there's inflammation and swelling of the inner layer of the bowel wall.
 This can cause bleeding.
 Ulcers develop on the inner layer as the condition gets worse, but they can also heal as the condition gets better.

 The inflammation in Colitis affects how your body digests food, absorbs nutrients and gets rid of waste.

+Symptoms

-Symptoms Everyone experiences Colitis differently.
+Everyone experiences Colitis differently.
 When you're having symptoms, it's known as active disease, a flare-up or relapse.
 Symptoms may be mild or severe and are likely to change over time.

 Your symptoms may vary depending on where Colitis is active in your bowel and how severe it is.
 Find out more in the section Types of Colitis.

 The most common symptoms are: